 - Join large crowds, gatherings or demonstrations.
 Your presence can escalate into an international incident.

 I once witnessed a demonstration in Buenos Aires.
 My travel companions wanted to move closer and see what it was about!
 Not smart.
 I talked them out of it.

-- Count money in public, wear valuables, or do other things that make you an easy target.
+- Count money in public, wear valuables, or be an easy target.

 - Advertise your travel plans.
 Post to social media after your trip.

-- Become a victim of pick pockets, “mustard” scams, and other types of scams that are typical in major cities.
+- Become a victim of pick pockets, “mustard” scams, and other scams typical in major cities.

 Don’t walk around town wearing your conference badge!